 We require that all patients who come to the office wear a mask or some sort of face covering that covers the mouth and nose.
-This helps protect our patients and our staff and helps minimize the spread of the virus.
-You can easily make a mask or wear a bandana or scarf.
-Please see this link to the CDC regarding face coverings:
+A face shield alone is not adequate.
+We are all wearing masks as well.
+This helps protect our patients and our staff and reduces everyone’s risk of exposure.

 You can also get tested through the local Health Department and various other sites.
 Please see the NCDHHS website to find a testing site:

 In order to limit time spent in close contact with other people, we have closed our waiting room and have implemented smart phone check in.
-When you make your appointment, you will get a text with a link.
-After you arrive at the office, please click on this link to let us know you are here.
+When you make your appointment, you will get a text with a link to get registered and update your information.
+You will then get another link.
+WHEN you arrive at the office, please click on this second link to let us know you are here.
 PLEASE STAY IN YOUR VEHICLE.
-You will get a text when your room is ready and a nurse will meet you at the door to escort you into the building.
+You will get a text or a phone call when your room is ready and a nurse will meet you at the door to escort you into the building.
 If we are running behind, the nurse will try to communicate with you while you wait via text.
 If you have arrived and aren’t sure the link worked, please call to let us know you are here.

 We request that you come alone when you are able or bring no more than 1 other person to the visit with you.

 We will be screening everyone upon entering the building by checking temperatures.
 If you (or someone you are with) has a temperature over 100, we will assist you in making a sick visit appointment to be seen as soon as possible with our on call doctor and ask you to enter through the side urgent care entrance.
 You will still wait in your car until your room is ready.